Delegation#

 Passive delegation#

 For CCD holders who do not want to regularly check the performance of their pool, but just want a safe way of earning interest, passive delegation offers a low-risk low-reward alternative.
 Passive delegation is not associated with a specific validator; it can be thought of as distributing its capital to each staking pool in proportion to the pool’s stake.
-It is not affected by the poor performance of a single validator.
-But the parameters are set in such a way that a party delegating to passive delegation earns less than by delegating to a reliable validator.
+It is not affected by the poor performance of a single validator, but the parameters are set in such a way that a party delegating to passive delegation earns less than by delegating to a reliable validator.

 The commission rates for passive delegation are fixed at 25% for both block commissions and transaction commissions.